cuthbertLab/music21/music21/doc/html/_sources/moduleStream.txt

     >>> b.offset, b.id
     (0.0, 'z')

 **getElementAtOrAfter()**

     Given an offset, find the element at this offset, or with the offset greater than and nearest to.
-TODO: write this

 **getElementAfterOffset()**

-    Get element after a provided offset TODO: write this
+    Get element after a provided offset

 **getElementAfterElement()**